noelao/noelao/README.md

-# Welcome Brotha...
+# hello Brotha...
 in the beningging everyting in there it just bounch of text

-day 1 just wanna green day
+be my guest